 - Full scope GDPR services (Policies, DPO, legal opinions)

 - Consultation on all relevant legal and corporate structure issues, that may occur during the development

 - Intellectual Property Litigation

-Our services are also complimented by our Advisory, Corporate and Regulatory services which can offer a range of services and tailor made solutions to help companies grow and reach their objectives.
+Our services are also complemented by our Advisory, Corporate and Regulatory services, which can offer a wide range of services and tailor-made solutions to help companies grow and reach their objectives.